Super-Nova9000/Super-Nova9000/README.md

 - 👋 Hi, I’m @Super-Nova9000
-- 👀 I’m interested in mainly just planes!
+- 👀 I love planes!
 - 🌱 I’m currently learning C#!

 I don't upload everything I do to Github, but sometimes I feel like it.